sewert/pectus-forums/README.md

 Because reddit will most likely remain free forever, I think its best to refer users to reddit instead of creating an additional forum.

 Feel free to make requests or submit code changes.
+I'm more than happy to add or update links to other pectus communities.